 (b) Center (default) – the border is drawn centered on the path, partly overlapping any fill.

 (c) Outside – the border is drawn outside the path, not over any fill. (this option is disabled for open paths and lines)

-The Advanced stroke settings popover contains a dash array generator which allows you to make various dashed or dotted borders.
+The Advanced stroke settings popover contains a dash array generator that allows you to make various dashed or dotted borders.